Category: Uncategorized

 Looking Ahead

-In Q1 and Q2, we’re kicking off construction on a new set of projects performing a wide range of functions for higher learning, K-12 education, nonprofit organizations, and more.
+As we move forward, we’re kicking off construction on a new set of projects performing a wide range of functions for higher learning, K-12 education, nonprofit organizations, and more.
 Take a look below to get a preview of a few facilities that our team is excited to be building this year:

 Indiana Wesleyan University ‘I Am 3rd’ Basketball Arena (Marion, IN)